Idaho murders: Police say suspect's DNA found at the crime scene

 At the scene of the crime, police were able to collect a male DNA sample from a tan leather sheath found on the bed next to Ms Mogen, according to the affidavit, which was written by Moscow police corporal Brett Payne.

-Authorities later matched this sample to a DNA profile taken from the trash at Mr Kohberger's family home in Pennsylvania.
+Authorities later matched this sample to a DNA profile taken from the trash at Mr Kohberger's Pennsylvania family home.

-Two other roommates were present at the time of the murders but were unharmed in the attack.
+Two other roommates were present in the home at the time of the murders but were unharmed in the attack.

-The affidavit - which summarises evidence and circumstances of an arrest - also alleges that one of those two roommates saw a masked man dressed in black in the house the morning of the murders.
+The probable cause affidavit - which summarises evidence and circumstances of an arrest - also alleges that one of those two roommates saw a masked man dressed in black in the house the morning of the murders.

-Mr Kohberger was extradited to Idaho on Wednesday from his home state of Pennsylvania.
+The roommate - identified by the initials "DM" - said she was woken up at 04:00 local time by what she thought was Ms Goncalves playing with her dog in one of the upstairs bedrooms.

+When she opened her door, she thought she heard crying coming from Ms Kernodle's room and heard a male voice saying: "It's OK, I'm going to help you."